ReCalles/100-days-of-coding-udemy/days_1_14/day_8/README.md

 # Day 8: Functions with Parameters & Caesar Cipher Project

+Day 8 expands on our knowledge of functions by introducing parameters, which allow us to pass data into our functions and make them much more flexible and powerful.
+We'll explore the difference between positional and keyword arguments and apply these concepts to build a classic cryptography program: the Caesar Cipher.

 ### Functions with Inputs

 Previously, we've seen that functions allow us to package code into a named block which can be used repeatedly at a later point.